devtut/generate/docs/python/exceptions.md

     a = d[1]
     b = d.non_existing_field
 except (KeyError, AttributeError) as e:
-    print(&quot;A KeyError or an AttributeError exception has been caught.&quot;)
+    print(=A KeyError or an AttributeError exception has been caught.=)

 ```